RevinderDev/revinderdev.github.io/content/book_summary_rust_atomics.md

 - [Link to a book](https://marabos.nl/atomics/)

 Since I am not a book reviewer, I don't exactly know how to conduct one, so I am going to approach it how I see it make most sense - going chapter by chapter.
+This article is for those who are not yet sure if this book is worth a read (spoiler - it is) and is mainly targeted for someone interested in a little bit lower level of concurrency, with a sprinkle of Rust, than what's usually used.
+We rarely, if ever, write these structures ourselves.

 <!-- more -->
 ---